VirgilSecurity/virgil-sdk-python/Docs/quickstart.md

 ```

 ## Step 3.
 Send a Message
-The app is merging the message text and the signature into one structure and sending the message to the recipient using a simple IP messaging client.
+The app is merges the message text and the signature into one structure and sends the message to the channel using a simple IP messaging client.

 ```python
 encryptedBody = {